danielhoward314/go-react-boilerplate/README.md

 ## Golang API and Web Server for React SPA

 ### Motivation & Design
 <p>Many boilerplates exist for serving up a React/Vue/Angular SPA with Express, but I haven't seen many with Go acting as the webserver.
 With this project I hope to give other developers a good starting point.</p><p>I designed this app with an eye toward use within a microservice architecture.
 The Go webserver serves up the webpack bundle of the React SPA.
-Any XHR requests should hit this Go API server and get forwarded to an API Gateway, which would perform cross-cutting concerns (load balancing, rate limiting, distributed tracing, APM, etc.) and route the calls to a fleet of microservices.</p>
+Any XHR requests should hit this app's Go API server and get forwarded to an API Gateway, which would perform cross-cutting concerns (load balancing, rate limiting, distributed tracing, APM, etc.) and route the calls to a fleet of microservices.
+Long-running workloads could get triggered through messaging systems (Kafka, RabbitMQ, SQS, NATS, etc.) and run asynchronously.</p>

 ### Goals
 <ol><h3>This app can: </h3>